Tracktor/padmy/README.md

 ## 2. Sampling

-You can quickly sample (ie: take a subset) of a database by simply running
+You can quickly sample (ie: take a subset) of a database by running

 ```bash
 poetry run cli sample \